-To prepare students to own or operate a small business.
+Goal 1 To prepare students to own or operate a small business

-Graduates secure a job in the field of business within two years.
+- 1a) Graduates secure a job in the field of business.

-Students will demonstrate the use of computers as a problem-solving tool.
+- 4a) Students will demonstrate the use of technology as a problem solving tool.

-Students will understand basic bookkeeping practices and be able to calculate price margins, markups, and business ratios.
+- 4b) Students will understand basic bookkeeping practices and be able to calculate price margins, markups and business ratios.